aadamsx/meteor-pdftk/README.md

 Pull requests are welcome for more wrappers.
 If you need to execute a custom command, or one that's not wrapped, run:

+To be used outside a Meteor method

 * `PDFTK.execute(args, callback)`

+To be used inside a Meteor method

+* `PDFTK.executeM(args, callback)`

 ## Documentation